ColDogStudios/ColDog-Locker/README.md

 ### Important Notice and Disclaimer

-ColDog Studios is committed to keeping your files secure and will fix any security vulnerability as soon as possible.
-ColDog Studios does not recieve any information from you such as passwords.
+ColDog Studios is committed to keeping your files secure and will fix any security vulnerability immediately.
+ColDog Studios does not receive any information from you such as passwords.
 All of the configuration is stored on your local machine.

 Your anti-virus will possibly flag ColDog Locker as a virus.
-This is a false postitive and you need to make an exclusion.
+This is a false positive and you need to make an exclusion.

   - By using this software, you agree that ColDog Studios is not held responsible for any data lost, stolen, or accessed.
   - The software is provided as is and without warranty as to its features, functionality, or performance.